 Children are also obliged to support their parents under certain circumstances.
 When a parent has insufficient financial resources for his or her own support and is unable to earn his or her support because of sickness or old age, an adult child must provide adequate support to the parent.
 As with parents' obligation to support minor children, this obligation is conditioned by the adult child's ability and financial means.
 The obligation of a child to support his parent does not apply if the parent abandoned the child or failed in his or her obligation of support to the child.

-The federal Family and Medical Leave Act, effective August 1993, is designed to protect the job security and benefits of employees who must temporarily leave their employment to care for family members or to recover from serious illness.
-In general, the law requires employers to allow employees to take up to 12 weeks of job-protected leave to nurse or care for newborn, adopted, or foster children; to nurse seriously ill parents, spouses, or children; or to recover from serious illness.
+The federal Family and Medical Leave Act, effective August 1993, protects the job security and benefits of employees who must temporarily leave their employment to care for family members or to recover from a serious illness.
+The law requires employers to allow employees to take up to 12 weeks of job-protected leave to nurse or care for a newborn, adopted, or foster children; to nurse seriously ill parents, spouses, or children; or to recover from a serious illness.
 The law guarantees unpaid leave although employers may require employees to use vacation or other paid leave as part of the 12-week period.

-Where the need for leave is foreseeable and based on the serious health condition of an employee, the employee must give the employer at least 30 days' notice and must make a reasonable effort to schedule treatment so that the absence does not unduly disrupt the employer's business.
+Where the need for leave is foreseeable and based on the serious health condition of an employee, the employee must give the employer at least 30 days’ notice and must attempt to schedule treatment so that the absence does not unduly disrupt the employer’s business.
 If the need for leave does not allow 30 days notice, the employee must notify the employer as soon as practicable.

 Employers may require certain medical proofs and must maintain all employees’ benefits at their normal level during their leave.
 If an employee willfully fails to return to employment, the employer may bring an action to recover the cost of maintaining the employee’s benefits.